rbredtech/consent-management-provider/README.md

 If `cmpStatus` is `loaded`, consent checking is available.
 If `consent` for the pre defined vendor id is `undefined` then consent has not yet been set on this device and the app should show a banner asking for consent.
 There is two options to proceed.
-The app can either display its own banner and use `setConsent` method to set the consent result retrieved by the banner, or the app can use the `showBanner` and `handleKey` methods of the `__cbapi` to use the included banner that will overlay over the app (see [here](#displaying-consent-banner)).
+The app can either display its own banner and use `setConsentByVendorId` method to set the consent result retrieved by the banner, or the app can use the `showBanner` and `handleKey` methods of the `__cbapi` to use the included banner that will overlay over the app (see [here](#displaying-consent-banner)).